 The last drill of the day

 My girlfriend came back from her walk and took some action photos.
-There I am standing in my shorts and working boots.
+I am standing in my shorts and working boots.
 Fortunately, she knows me for a while now!
 She took a seat next to me to see how fishing works.
-In no time my bit alarms shouts that we should act quickly.
-My girlfriend looks at me with a questioning look, “what now?”.
-To which I say “Pick up the rod!”.
-“No, you do it!”, she says.
-There I am, for the third time with a crooked rod in my hands.
-Because of the short discussion about who picks up the rod, we have to do everything to our power to catch this fish safely, this fish knows exactly what he has to do.
+In no time my bite alarms beeps heavily.
+My girlfriend looks at me with a questioning look, saying “what now?” to which I say “Pick up the rod!”.
+“No, you do it!”, she replies.
+So I did, for the third time now with a crooked rod in my hands.
+Because of the short discussion about who picks up the rod, we have to do everything to our power to catch this fish safely.
+This fish knows exactly what he has to do.

-For a moment, we thought he was stuck.
-But the moment I took the pressure of the line the fish goes off again.
-He is still on the line, and after a short chaotic drill I managed to get the fish in my net.
+For a second, we thought he was stuck.
+But the moment I took the pressure of the line, the fish goes off again.
+He is still on the line, and after a short, chaotic drill I managed to get the fish in my net.
 It’s a nice little scale, beautiful!

 She doesn’t want to drill, but she wants to be in the picture!

 Today was successful but it was freezing outside.
 The whole day in the water of a mountain lake with shorts and cloudy weather is pretty tough.
 I still have two days to go so I decide that it’s enough for today.